 - Apps on the Display Network

 Note: When you add Display Network placements, your ad may still run in all eligible locations on YouTube.
-When you add YouTube placements, your ad may still run in all eligible locations across the Display Network.
+When you add YouTube placements, your ad may still run in all the eligible locations across the Display Network.

-Topic targeting lets you reach a broad range of videos, channels and websites related to the topics you select.
+Topic targeting lets you reach a broad range of videos, channels and websites related to the topics that you select.
 For example, target ‘Automotive’ and your ad will show on YouTube to people watching videos about cars.

-Depending on your video ad format, you can show your video ads based on words or phrases – keywords – related to a YouTube video, YouTube channel or type of website that your audience is interested in
+Depending on your video ad format, you can show your video ads based on words or phrases – keywords – related to a YouTube video, YouTube channel or type of website that your audience is interested in.

 Reach viewers based on their past interactions with your videos, TrueView ads or YouTube channel.
 If you've linked your YouTube account to your Google Ads account already, we'll create custom lists for you automatically.
 Learn more about remarketing lists for YouTube viewers.